 done.

-This has a nice implication - it no longer matters how the executable is called: virtualenv just creates a copy of the specified interpreter executable, thus, both executables - the one in /usr/bin/ and the one in your virtual environment will use the very same debugging symbols:
+This means that it no longer matters how the executable is called: virtualenv just creates a copy of the specified interpreter executable, thus, both executables - the one in /usr/bin/ and the one in your virtual environment will use the very same debugging symbols:

 $ gdb -p 11150